Instructions for Prospective Authors

 Joyce Harrison, Editor in Chief

 Joyce Harrison oversees the Press’s publishing programs in military and intelligence studies, including the Modern War Studies series.
+She is also the Press's contact for the Rethinking Careers, Rethinking Academia series.
 Joyce has acquired books in U.S. history, military history, Civil War studies, and other fields during her publishing career, most recently with the Kent State University Press and the University Press of Kentucky.
 She is a native of Baltimore, and has an M.A. in musicology from the Eastman School of Music.

 David Congdon oversees the Press’s publishing programs in political science, American political thought, presidential studies, public policy, law, and legal studies.
 David has acquired books in religion, history, psychology, and the sciences in his previous editorial work with InterVarsity Press.
 He has a B.A. in English from Wheaton College and an M.Div. and Ph.D. from Princeton Theological Seminary.
 He is a native of Portland, Oregon.